Anthony W. (Tony) ADDISON, Professor Emeritus of Chemistry, Drexel University.

 Honor Societies: Phi Kappa Phi and Omicron Dela Kappa

-Statement: It is indeed a great pleasure to be nominated for both the Counselor and Board of Director Member, for the Philadelphia Section of the American Chemistry Society, one of the oldest local sections.
+Statement: It is indeed a great pleasure to be nominated for both the Counselor and Board of Director Member, for the Philadelphia Section of the American Chemistry Society.
 I am excited about this opportunity to represent my colleague and my local scientific community and to be one of the spokesmen to the general public community.
-Our local section has a unique scientific history with representation from highly esteemed scholars and Nobel laurels.
-I am humbled with this great opportunity.

 If elected, I will seek to: